 faculty - research|

-Raimond “Rai” Winslow is the director of life science and medicine research at the Roux Institute.
+Raimond “Rai” Winslow is the director of life science and medical research at the Roux Institute.
 He is a world-renowned leader in computational medicine, an emerging discipline that applies mathematics, engineering, and computational science to understand human disease.

 Winslow is also a professor in Northeastern’s College of Engineering, and holds appointments in the Khoury College of Computer Sciences and the Bouvé College of Health Sciences’ School of Clinical and Rehabilitation Sciences.